GamedevJS/Gamedev.js-Survey/questions-2026.md

 ---

-Leave your email address if you'd like to have a chance of winning prizes ($500 cash total to 10 lucky participants, $50 each), receive the results to your inbox as soon as they are published, and to be added to our newsletter.
+Leave your email address if you'd like to have a chance of winning prizes ($500 cash total to 10 lucky participants, $50 each), receive the results to your inbox as soon as they are published, and to be entered into future outreach.
 _[text input]_